 Criss Angel would like to think so, and has dubbed himself the heir to the street throne, madly proclaiming that he can beat Blaine at any game Blaine wants to offer in various press releases issued by Angel's company, Angel Productions.

 Criss puts on a fine show, but we once compared the sheer volume of internet searches on Angel as compared to Blaine, moments after each one had completed a Street Magic Special on television.
 Searches on Angel plodded through the Internet at the pace of a snail.
-Blaine searches on the other hand simply exploded through the reach of the Internet as new fans rushed Google and Yahoo to dig up raw information about this magic phenomenon.
+Blaine searches on the other hand simply exploded through the reach of the Internet as new fans rushed Google to dig up raw information about this magic phenomenon.
 The television Special Angel had performed in was brand new and heavily hyped, the Special Blaine performed on was an eight year old repeat of his first Street Special on a cable channel.

 The star power of Blaine is something Angel may never reach.